jalcine/website/src/_posts/2014-03-02-doing-too-much.markdown

 ---
 layout: post
-title: "On Doing Too Much"
+title: On Doing Too Much
 date: 2014-03-02 01:10:55 EST
-categories:
+category: reflection
+tags:
   - thoughts
   - opinion
 ---

 I'm a web developer by trade.
-More sharply, I tend to be a full stack web developer that has an acquired sense of modern design and a working understanding of how the unicorns and tigers that run inside remote machines that make our web applications work.
-I've been using that to pay bills and put food on the table; but in recent day, I feel as if my attention is being sliced into too many slices of salami.
+Astutely, I work as a full stack web developer that has an acquired sense of modern design and a working understanding of how the unicorns and tigers that run inside remote machines that make our web applications work.
+I've been using that to pay bills and put food on the table.
+But in recent days, I feel as if my attention is being sliced into too many slices of salami.
 Before, it was hefty chunks of hamburger but now, a breeze could pop a hole in a slice of my thought process.

-I've been giving more and more attention to the [Wintermute][1] project of mine and I'm eager to get a working instance of it before the close of 2014, if not before my twenty-second birthday.
+I've been giving more and more attention to the [Wintermute][1] project of mine and I'm eager to get a working instance of it before the close of 2014, if not before my 22nd birthday.
 It'd be fantastic!
 But the knowledge I need for it by then is really vast if I want it to be perfect.
 Not saying I'm a perfectionist, since I tend to aim for perfection but settle if I'm four points off from it.
 I just have to have a good reason for it.